-- A note from a parent/carer and a medical certificate or statutory declaration is provided to cover the absence.
-Statutory Declaration will only be accepted for a single day absence and if a student is absent for consecutive days, a medical certificate must be produced.
-All documentation must be produced no later than 3 days after the student's return to school and shown to the student's homeroom teacher or the absence will be deemed an 'Unapproved Absence' and the student may risk failing the subjects for which they were absent.
-Statutory declarations must be made on the day of illness and completed by the parent/carer.
-Statutory declarations can only be used for medical reasons when a student has been unable to see a doctor on the first day of the illness. - The student is required to attend a school organised activity or excursion.
+- A note from a parent/carer and a medical certificate is required to approve absences from VCE classes.
+Statutory declarations or absence certificates can only be used for medical reasons when the student has been unable to see a doctor on the first day of illness.
+As such, these documents will only approve the first day of absence; medical certificates will be required to approve any consecutive days of absence.
+All documentation must be produced no later than three days after the student's return to school and shown to the student's homeroom teacher or the absence will be deemed an 'Unapproved Absence' and the student may risk failing the subjects for which they were absent. - The student is required to attend a school organised activity or excursion.
 (Please note that students will be permitted, at the discretion of the Deputy Principal or their delegate, to be absent from a maximum of 300 minutes of class time per subject per semester in order to participate in representative sporting activities and other activities such as Senior Sports Days or rehearsals for the musical and/or other performances.
-Documentation proving student involvement will need to be produced before approval will be granted.) - The parent/carer has discussed with the VCE or Applied Learning Leader or Year Level Coordinator(s) special circumstances that prevent attendance (e.g. representation at state level sport, funeral of a close friend or relative).
+Documentation proving student involvement will need to be produced before approval will be granted.)

+• The parent/carer has discussed with the VCE or Applied Learning Leader or Year Level Leader(s) special circumstances that prevent attendance (e.g. representation at state level sport, funeral of a close friend or relative).
 Any absence approved will be at the discretion of the VCE or Applied Learning Leader.